Generalized Hamming weights of additive codes and geometric counterparts: Preliminaries

 \begin{definition} By $n_q(r,h;s)$ we denote the maximum number $n$ such that a projective $h-(n, r, s)_q$ system exists. \end{definition}

-Note that the elements of $\cS$ span the entire ambient space $\PG(r-1, q)$ iff $s<n$.
-If $\cS$ is a projective $h-(n, r, s)_q$ system that is not faithful, then we can easily construct a faithful projective $h-(n, r, \le s)_q$ system $\cS'$ by replacing each element $S\in\cS$ with dimension smaller than $h$ by an arbitrary $h$-space containing $S$.
-The functions $n_q(r,h;s)$ were e.g.\ studied in \cite{kurz2024additive} and indirectly in any paper on additive codes with good parameters.
+Note that the elements of $\cS$ span the entire ambient space $\PG(r-1, q)$ if and only if $s<n$.
+If $\cS$ is a projective $h-(n, r, s)_q$ system that is not faithful, then we can easily construct a faithful projective $h-(n, r, \le s)_q$ system $\cS'$ by replacing each element $S\in\cS$ with dimension smaller than $h-1$ by an arbitrary $(h-1)$-space containing $S$.
+The functions $n_q(r,h;s)$ were e.g.\ studied in \cite{kurz2024additive}, and indirectly in any paper on additive codes with good parameters.

 For our situation we need an even more general notion.